Volunteer with Operation Ethiopia

 Food:

 In Addis Ababa our hotel has a kitchen with separate kosher dishes for vegetarian, non-dairy food.
 The kitchen serves both Kosher and non-Kosher food and the Kosher certification is overseen by Rabbi Menachem Waldman of Haifa, Israel, who has been the religious leader of the Ethiopian community for decades.
-In Mekelle we have made our own set up by supplying them with separate pots and pans, and we do our best but there is no mashgiach of official kashrut certificate or supervision.
+In Mekelle we have made our own set up for Kashrut by supplying the hotel with separate pots and pans, and we do our best but there is no mashgiach or official kashrut certificate or supervision.

-We recommend bringing non-refrigerated foods and snacks as well, particularly for selective eaters.
+We recommend bringing non-refrigerated foods and snacks that you enjoy.

 Water can only be drunk from sealed bottles that you can purchase daily at the hotel or locally.

-We do not recommend eating uncooked vegetables or fruits.
+We do not recommend eating any uncooked vegetables or fruits.

 Can you share a sample Itinerary?